nickjfrench/ms-automation-graph-nestjs/docs/write-up/README.md

 # Write Up of Implementation

-This write up isn't a "code as we go" tutorial, instead acts as clone-able codebase that will explain the decisions made and logic being performed.
+This write up isn't a "code as we go" tutorial, instead I aim to explain how I've implemented the Microsoft Auth library and handled the OAuth flow, and bridge this current gap in knowledge.

 ## Pre-requisites

-I'll try to explain what I've done at an almost beginner level for people new to NestJS and OAuth.

-I am aiming to fill the gap of knowledge for using NestJS with User Delegated Microsoft Authorization to access MS Graph APIs.

-I won't be explaining in-depth concepts for NestJS, TypeScript/JS, Web Development, RESTful APIs, or other information that is readily available in documentation.
+As this write-up aims to fill an specific knowledge gap, I won't be explaining in-depth concepts for NestJS, TypeScript/JS, Web Development, RESTful APIs, or other information that is readily available in documentation.

+So I suggest familiarizing yourself with those topics.

 ## 0. Azure Entra App Registration

-This section is a requirement for to run this application.
+This section is a requirement for this application to function.

-We need to get the Azure secrets and IDs to get user delegated authorization that we can use to call the Microsoft Graph APIs.
+This is needed to get the Azure secrets and IDs for user delegated authorization through Microsoft Identity Platform, allowing us to call MS Graph APIs.

 ### M365 Dev Environment